This Woman Is Responsible for Helping to Launch Dozens of Fashion Brands

 Trade shows and fairs are critical to the fashion industry—the entire industry.
 At shows like the womenswear extravaganza Capsule, both established and emerging designers showcase their designs for buyers, merchandisers, editors, stylists, fashion obsessives, investors...
 You get the idea.
 Behind two of the biggest shows is Sharifa Murdock.

 If you don’t happen to be in fashion, allow us to bring you up to speed.
 Another popular show, Project, showcases contemporary menswear, and after jumping on board from its inception at the tender age of 23 (!), Murdock partnered with her mentor, Sam Ben-Avraham, to create the Las Vegas- and New York-based trade show Liberty Fairs.
 “Liberty Fairs is a business-to-business fashion trade show where brands show their clients the next season they’ll have in store,” Murdock explained.
 “The buyers come in, shop, and get that experience from the brands.”
 From there, business was booming.
-Murdock has Miami’s infamous swimwear show Cabana under her belt, along with a joint venture at Florence’s well-known trade show Pitti, and her own side hustle, The Brooklyn Intern—a mentorship program for young women who are looking for an entryway into the fashion industry.
+Murdock has Miami’s infamous swimwear show Cabana under her belt, along with a joint venture at Florence’s well-known trade show Pitti, a brand new female empowerment festival, ENVSN, and her own side hustle, The Brooklyn Intern—a mentorship program for young women who are looking for an entryway into the fashion industry.

 Sound like a lot?
 It is.
 Here’s how she does it.